Paul McNally (astronomer): Early life

 McNally was born on October 14, 1890, in Philadelphia.
 He entered the Society of Jesus on August 12, 1908, and graduated from Woodstock College with a Bachelor of Arts degree in 1915 and a Master of Arts degree in 1917.
 From 1916 to 1920, McNally was a professor of mathematics at Boston College.
-In 1916, McNally and Boston College (BC) student Paul Gately revived the Boston College Eagles men's basketball team.
+In 1916, McNally and Boston College student Paul Gately revived the Boston College Eagles men's basketball team.
 McNally served as volunteer coach during the 1916–17 season, winning two of the team's five games.
 From 1917 to 1918, McNally also served as moderator of Boston College's Fulton Debate Society and in 1919 and 1920 he taught German.
 McNally left BC for Fordham University, where he taught mathematics and moderated the debate society.
 In 1921 he obtained a Ph.D. in astronomy at Fordham.
 In 1923 he was ordained at Woodstock College.
 In 1925 he earned the Doctor of Sacred Theology from Pontifical Gregorian University.

 He was elected to fellowship in the Royal Astronomical Society in 1929.